 What Is The Standard Procedure to Modify Child Support in Arizona?

+Some parents ask what is the standard procedure to modify child support in Arizona.
 You may use the standard procedure to modify child support by filing a written petition with the court requesting a modification of child support if you can allege that a substantial and continuing change in circumstances has occurred since the date the court entered the prior child support order.

 A substantial and continuing change in circumstances is presumed to exist when the proposed change results in a modification of the child support of at least 15% of the existing child support order.
 Most child support modifications arise from changes to the following factors: